-XMLType data can be loaded directly from a control file.
-SQL*Loader treats
+XMLType data can be loaded directly from the control file itself.
+In this release, SQL*Loader treats

-XMLType data like any scalar type.
+XMLType data like any other scalar type.
 For example, consider a table containing a

 NUMBER column followed by an

-XMLType column that is stored object-relationally.
+XMLType column stored object-relationally.
 The control file used for this table can contain the value of the

 NUMBER column followed by the value of the

 XMLType instances that are very large.
-You also have the option to load such data from a LOB file.
+In this case you also have the option to load the data from a LOB file.

 sqlldr load_data.ctl direct=y